Azure/AvereSDK/docs/azure_reference.md

 | Specify storage resource group  | `--storage-resource-group` | Omit this option if storage is in the same resource group as the cluster  | *group_name* |
 | Specify existing empty container  | `--azurecontainer` | Omit this option (a new container is created by default) | *storage_acct/container_name* |

-## Creating the Avere Runtime Role in Azure Active Directory
+## Optional: Creating a non-default Cluster Runtime Role in Azure Active Directory

-Before creating a cluster you need to set up a role to assign privileges to the cluster nodes.
-Refer to the [vFXT Installation Guide for Microsoft Azure](http://aka.ms/averedocs) for more complete information.
+The Avere vFXT for Azure uses [role-based access control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/index) to authorize cluster VMs to perform certain tasks.
+The cluster controller uses the built-in role [Avere Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#avere-contributor) and the cluster nodes use the built-in role [Avere Operator](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#avere-operator).

+> [!NOTE]
+> The built-in roles are recommended.
+Do not create a customized role unless you have experience with the Azure Active Directory access control system.

+If you want to use a customized operator role, you must define it before you create the cluster.
+Use the option [``--azure-role``](azure_options.md#azure-environment-options) to include it in the cluster create command.

-The Avere vFXT system uses role-based access control to give vFXT cluster nodes the privileges they need to operate.
-For example, each cluster node needs the ability to access other vFXT nodes, to manage network infrastructure, and to modify storage resources.
+This section explains how to create a custom role.
+It does not explain what statements to include - the example role definition here is the same as the built-in role Avere Operator.
+If creating a custom role, keep in mind that each cluster node needs the ability to access other vFXT nodes, to manage network infrastructure, and to modify storage resources.

-Create a custom role for the cluster nodes and scope it to the subscription that you will use for the cluster.
+The cluster nodes role should be scoped to the subscription that you will use for the cluster.
+Include your subscription ID in the `AssignableScopes` statement.

-Copy the lines in this example, substituting your subscription ID in the `AssignableScopes` statement.
-Save the role in a .json file (for example, averecluster.json).
+Save the role in a .json file (for example, avereclustercustom.json).

 ```
 {
     "AssignableScopes": [ "/subscriptions/your-subscription-ID" ],
-    "Name": "avere-cluster",
+    "Name": "avere-cluster-custom",
     "IsCustom": "true",
-    "Description": "Avere cluster runtime role",
+    "Description": "custom Avere cluster runtime role",
     "NotActions": [],
     "Actions": [
         "Microsoft.Compute/virtualMachines/read",
         "Microsoft.Network/networkInterfaces/read",
         "Microsoft.Network/networkInterfaces/write",
+        "Microsoft.Network/virtualNetworks/read",
         "Microsoft.Network/virtualNetworks/subnets/read",
         "Microsoft.Network/virtualNetworks/subnets/join/action",
         "Microsoft.Network/networkSecurityGroups/join/action",